comp129/comp55/docs/labs/15-Figma.md

 I would reccomend to disable the figma emailing list, but that's up to you to keep.

+You will be provided with a message sent to that email, in which you will need to click to verify your account.

+Go ahead and click it.

+After following it your account will be verified and you will need to log in.

+#### Finalizing account

+About here is where both routes of creating an account come together.

+Fill out the forms that are provided

+When you get to a step regarding a plan, pick the free one, as most of the premium features aren't needed.

+On the final step it will tell you to create a new file, go ahead and decline this.

+Make sure to navigate to the home page before moving to the next step.

 ## Creating Your First Figma Project

+At this point if you're inside of a project, go ahead and click on the logo in the top left and then go back to files.

+Once you're in the home page you can click on "design file" in the top right.
+// design file gif

+You will now be inside of your project and can move onto the next step.

 ## Adding Elements to Project

+Now that we are inside of an empty project we can begin adding objects to our board.

+### Adding a Frame

+Figma's main power is to help you orient objects in reference to the top left corner, which is how ACM orients objects.

+To simulate a screen space for our graphics window we will select a frame and then click and drag to create a new frame

+Drag this to about 1240 x 1080 so, a standard screen resolution.
+// gif to create a frame ?

 ### Adding a Rectangle

 ### Adding a Circle
 ### Adding a Label
 ## Adjusting Properties